Whitecairns

 Whitecairns is a village in the Formartine area of Aberdeenshire, Scotland, lying 3.6 km north of Potterton and 9.7 km south of Pitmedden on the B999 road.

 Transport

-Regular bus services link Whitecairns with Potterton and Aberdeen to the south, and with Pitmedden and Tarves to the north.
+Whitecairns is no longer served by local bus services operating within Aberdeenshire.
+The nearest bus stop is Potterton or Belhelvie.

 Decoy airfield

-During the Second World War, Harestone Moss, close to Whitecairns was set up as a decoy site for RAF Dyce airfield.
-This was to trick the Luftwaffe into thinking that this was Dyce airfield at night.
+During the Second World War, Harestone Moss, close to Whitecairns, was used as a decoy airfield for RAF Dyce aerodrome.